Adityadikonda10/OCR-from-scratch-on-MNIST-Dataset/README.md

 # OCR From Scratch on MNIST Dataset

-Hi People!
-This project is a simplist version of an Optical Character Recognition (OCR).
-So this project is build on the basis previously uploaded repository [Neural Network from Scratch (nnfs)](https://github.com/Adityadikonda10/Neural-Network-from-Scratch-nnfs-).
-It is a practical implementaion of Neural Networks to identify hand written numbers from the famous MNIST Dataset.
+Hey everyone!
+This project is a basic version of Optical Character Recognition (OCR).
+It's built on the previously uploaded repository [Neural Network from Scratch (nnfs)](https://github.com/Adityadikonda10/Neural-Network-from-Scratch-nnfs-) which is a practical implementation of Neural Networks to identify handwritten numbers from the well-known MNIST Dataset.

 ## Table of Contents
 - Overview.